Britain's Child Drug Runners

-North Korean citizens reveal what life is like for the 24 million people who live in the world's most secretive country, where every aspect of their life is controlled by the state
+In this episode from 2018, North Korean citizens reveal what life is like for the 24 million people who live in the world's most secretive country, where the state controls every aspect of their life

-Dispatches explores the dark world of online witness intimidation, meeting gangsters who threaten 'stitches for snitches' and families of witnesses who paid the price for telling the truth in court
+This episode from 2018 explores online witness intimidation, meeting gangsters who threaten 'stitches for snitches' and families of witnesses who paid the price for telling the truth in court

 Liam Halligan unfolds the story of Carillion, the vast British company that was built on billions of pounds of public money and that imploded in January 2018

-A special edition of Dispatches with exclusive access to Rohingya activists' secret recordings, which provide evidence of years of repression, violence and mass murder by the Myanmar authorities
+A special, RTS Award-winning episode from 2018 with exclusive access to Rohingya activists' secret recordings, which provide evidence of years of repression and mass murder by the Myanmar authorities

 Across Britain, the police and other public bodies are reaching out to Muslim groups in the fight against extremism.
-But how much do they know about some of the groups that they're talking to?
+But how much do they know about some groups that they're talking to?
+From 2018.

 This episode from 2017 follows the experiences of five young Iraqi Special Forces soldiers tasked with fighting Isis in Mosul and who are haunted by what they've seen and done